FRI-UNIZA/jumpeno/README.md

 # Jumpeno

 ## Description
-This is the monorepo (FE + BE) for interactive web game Jumpeno written in C# framework Blazor.
+This is the monorepo for the interactive web game Jumpeno, which includes both the front end and back end.
+The project is built using the C# framework, Blazor.
-Application runs in WebAssembly and has configured SSR with translations.
+The application runs in WebAssembly and has server-side rendering (SSR) that can be configured to be turned on or off in the configuration file.
+It also supports themes and translations.

-Backend provides REST API via controllers that should be used with AJAX calls.
+The backend offers a REST API through controllers, which should be utilized with AJAX calls.
-Ingame communication is provided by SignalR Hubs.
+In-game communication is facilitated by SignalR hubs.

 ## Installation
 Before you start, please make sure you have installed: